-Note.-Provisions for the content of the air operator certificate and its associated operations specifications are contained in 4.2.1.5 and 4.2.1.6.
+Note. - Provisions for the content of the air operator certificate and its associated operations specifications are contained in 4.2.1.5 and 4.2.1.6.

-4.2.1.3 The issue of an air operator certificate by the Civil Aviation Authority of Bangladesh shall be dependent upon the operator demonstrating an adequate organization, method of control and supervision of flight operations, training programme as well as ground handling and maintenance arrangements consistent with the nature and extent of the operations specified.

-Note.-Attachment B contains guidance on the issue of an air operator certificate.

-- 4.2.1.3.1 The operator shall develop policies and procedures for third parties that perform work on its behalf. - 4.2.1.4 The continued validity of an air operator certificate shall depend upon the operator maintaining the requirements of 4.2.1.3 under the supervision of Civil Aviation Authority of Bangladesh. - 4.2.1.5 The air operator certificate shall contain at least the information and shall follow the layout of ANO (AOC) - 4.2.1.6 The operations specifications associated with the air operator certificate shall contain at least the information listed ANO (AOC).
+- 4.2.1.3 The issue of an air operator certificate by the Civil Aviation Authority of Bangladesh shall be dependent upon the operator demonstrating an adequate organization, method of control and supervision of flight operations, training programme as well as ground handling and maintenance arrangements consistent with the nature and extent of the operations specified. - 4.2.1.3.1 The operator shall develop policies and procedures for third parties that perform work on its behalf. - 4.2.1.4 The continued validity of an air operator certificate shall depend upon the operator maintaining the requirements of 4.2.1.3 under the supervision of Civil Aviation Authority of Bangladesh. - 4.2.1.5 The air operator certificate shall contain at least the following information and shall follow the layout of Appendix 6, paragraph 2: - a) The state of the Operator and the issuing authority. - b) The air operator certificate and its expiration date. - c) The operator's name, trading name (if different) and address of principal place of business. - d) The date of issue and the name, signature and title of authority representative; and - e) The location, in a controlled document carried on board, where the contact details of operational management can be found - 4.2.1.6 The operations specifications associated with the air operator certificate shall contain at least the information listed in Appendix 6, paragraph 3, and shall follow the layout of Appendix 6, paragraph 3. - 4.2.1.7 Air operator certificates and their associated operations specifications first issued from 20 November 2008 shall follow the layouts of Appendix 6, paragraphs 2 and 3. - 4.2.1.8 The Civil Aviation Authority of Bangladesh (CAAB) establishes a system for both the certification and the continued surveillance of the operator in accordance with Appendix 5 to this ANO and Appendix 1 to Annex 19/ANO 19 to ensure that the required provisions of operations established in 4.2 are maintained.

-Note.-Attachment B, paragraph 3.2.2, contains additional information that may be listed in the operations specifications associated with the air operator certificate.

-- 4.2.1.7 Follow the layouts of ANO (AOC) - 4.2.1.8 The Civil Aviation Authority of Bangladesh (CAAB) establishes a system for both the certification and the continued surveillance of the operator in accordance with Appendix 5 to this ANO and "Chapter 3" to ANO 19 to ensure that the required provisions of operations established in 4.2 are maintained.